codeslash21/git-bash/commands.md

 - `git diff [commit_id] [commit_id]` - to get difference between two commits.
 We can use HEAD as latest commit.
 If we dont give any commit ids then it will give difference between HEAD and latest uncommited changes.
 - `git difftool [commit_id] [commit_id]` - we see the same as `git diff` command but we see in configured difftool which is p4merge in this case.
 - `git diff [branch name] [branch name]` - to see difference between two branches.
+- In github iterface we can see the differences between two branches using pull request section.
+We go to `pull request` section and then `create pull request`, from there we choose two branches we want to compare.
+From where we choose the branch, there we can also put commit id that we want to compare with the latest commit on the other branch or different commit on same branch. we can compare between two tags in the same way.
+Here we can also compare with a particular state on a branch.
+Like we can compare with a state before `3 days` (like `main@{3 days}`) or on a particular date `yyyy-mm-dd` (like main@{2015-09-23}`).
+- We can see difference between two commits also.
+If we select a particulat commit then it will show the difference between that commit and the latest commit on that branch.
+We can comment to a specific line and also we can comment on that particular commit.
 ## Merging
 - Merging is three types -
   - Fast-forward merge: When there is no commit in parent branch and then feature branch commits is simply mergeed with parent branch.